-4.5 Summary of Non-Compliances and Methodology.
+4.6 Summary of Non-Compliances and Methodology.

-Item BCA D-t-S non-compliance Performance Alternative Meeting Assessment

-Requirements Solution Performance methods as

-Requirement per A0.9

-as per A0.5

-3 Specification C1.10a(2) floor CP4 Show that the a and b(ii) a and b(ii)

-materials. probability of

-carpet failing

-"Some carpet systems will not the test is less

-be tested.
-Acceptance will be than 0.001

-based on existing test data and

-statistical analysis".
+Item BCA D-t-S non-compliance Performance Requirements Performance Solution Meeting Performance Assessment methods as Requirement per A2.2 3 Specification C1.10(3) floor linings and floor coverings.
+"Some carpet systems will not be tested.
+Acceptance will be based on existing test data and statistical analysis".
+CP4 Show that the probability of carpet failing the test is less than 0.001 as per A2.1 (3) (2)(b)(ii)